secworks/hc/README.md

 implemented as Verilog arrays and no specific work is done to ensure that block RAMs are actually used.

+This implementation will probably support both key lengths, but starts out with 128 bit key only.

+The core will have a top level wrapper with a 32-bit compliant interface.
+And testbenches for core and top level.

 ## Status ##